 General Chemistry I-Honors is an introduction to college level chemistry with an emphasis on the mole concept, thermochemistry, atomic and molecular structure, the relationships of intramolecular and intermolecular forces to chemical and physical properties, the periodic chart, organic chemistry, and solids, liquids and gases.
 This course is intended for students in the Honors Program, but is open to all students who desire more challenging course work.

-C-ID (Course Identification Number): CHEM 110 and

-CHEM 120S = (CHEM 150H + CHEM 151S)
+Associate Dearee Applicable Course credit transfers to CSU and UC C-ID: CHEM 110 and CHEM 120S = (CHEM 150H + CHEM 151S)

 GENERAL CHEMISTRY II